The following are the Oklahoma veterans’ benefits programs for education, healthcare, housing and employment.

 This benefit will waive the resident tuition of satisfactory participating Oklahoma National Guard members who are Oklahoma residents.

 The resident tuition waiver can waive up to eighteen (18) credit hours per semester per institution.
 The recipient must be pursuing an associate’s or bachelor’s degree and be enrolled in a minimum of three (3) hours to receive the waiver.

-Find colleges in Oklahoma with our School Finder.
-Use the filters to sort schools by state.
+> Find VA-approved colleges and universities in Oklahoma with our School Finder.

 Housing Benefits for Veterans in Oklahoma